dragonslayer14/CS7641/P2-RO/notes.md

 ## OH 6

 - for RHC, generate multiple random seeds, run for each and average results for plot
+  - maybe just for all of them, they are all randomized optimization
 - grid search is not analysis, there is no dataset, but you need to explain why things were tuned
   - why are you tuning it? ask questions of your results and answer those questions
 - tune for a middle sized problem, not so simple it is not good, not so complex it takes forever to run, there is already a time crunch